Come and find out what makes South Australia's national parks so special

 Coffin Bay National Park

 Expansive coastal views dotted with islands, rugged limestone cliffs, sweeping white sand dunes and crystal-clear waters – Coffin Bay National Park is a beach lover’s heaven.
 Enjoy a coastal bushwalking trail from the southern end near Yangie Bay with plenty of cosy spots to stop for a picnic lunch or get in the water to sail, scuba dive, windsurf or fish.
-Take the 4WD to experience the most secluded beaches up the northern end and access Point Avoid and Golden Island for the most spectacular views.
+Many of the park's most stunning beaches are accessible by car, but make sure to plan your journey accordingly as some routes require a 4WD.

 Let's go